3 non-refundable tax credits

 3. Public transit amount

 You can claim for the full amount you paid for a public transit pass during the year.
 The public transit amount covers monthly or annual passes for unlimited travel within Canada on local buses, streetcars, subways, commuter trains or buses, and local ferries.
+You can’t claim day passes, tokens or tickets.
+You can only claim a monthly or annual transit pass.

 Keep your receipts and expired passes as proof of your claim.